Optimal correction of independent and correlated errors: Introduction

 that connect a system's density matrix $\varrho$ at an initial time $t=0$ and a later time $t$.
 The specificities of the actual dynamics are characterized by the $N$ time-dependent Kraus operators $E_i(t)$.
 If the Kraus operators satisfy the condition $\sum_{i=1}^NE_i^\dagger(t) E_i(t)=\um$, then the channel is trace preserving and thus deterministic.
 Conversely, if $\sum_{i=1}^NE_i^\dagger(t) E_i(t)<\um$ then the channel is probabilistic and there is a finite probability for a process that is not described by the channel to occur.

-In the context of QEC, a deterministic channel is typically divided into a correctable and an uncorrectable part: \be \Omega_t(\varrho)=\Omega_c(\varrho)+\Omega_u(\varrho)\ , \ee such that $\Omega_c(\varrho)$ has an inverse channel for initial states in a well-defined subspace of the full system's Hilbert space.
+In the context of QEC, a deterministic channel is typically divided into a correctable and an uncorrectable part:

+such that $\Omega_c(\varrho)$ has an inverse channel for initial states in a well-defined subspace of the full system's Hilbert space.
 This subspace is called the code and $\Omega_c$ is correctable for initial states in the code.
 If the contributions from $\Omega_u$ vanish for $t=0$ and result in deviation from trace conservation of the correctable channel $\Omega_c$ which grows slower than linearly with $t$, then arbitrarily good correction of $\Omega_t$ can be achieved \cite{FTQEC}.

 The question of which states render a given channel correctable has a surprisingly simple answer, encapsulated by the necessary and sufficient conditions for the existence of a recovery operation \cite{KnillLaflamme, NielsenChuang}.
 That is, if and only if there is a projector $P$, {\it i.e.} code, such that the Kraus operators describing the channel $\Omega$ satisfy the relation